jarvismartin/jarvismartin.github.io/README.md

 The intent here is to quickly put together a functional prototype that stake holders can actually see and use.
 It's supposed to be a concrete discussion piece that elicits feedback, which would then be used to build future iterations of the application.

+I haven't squashed any commits, or done any sort of clean-up.

 # Possible Future Improvements
 * A LOT of work to be done on parsing & presenting user info, particular for capitalizing proper nouns in location/address info.
 * The same goes for formatting dates.